 These are excellent fake books, published by Hal Leonard Corporation, that you will enjoy having for reference for any standards you want to study or play.
 We use it in the Open Voicings Study Group.
 You must have this book to participate in the study group.

 About the study group. . .

-The pianists studying in the group learn how to read and play standards from lead sheets from a fake book, using chord concept.
-They learn to create self-made arrangements that are pleasing and correct, combining melody with good chord voicings.
-We begin by using simple jazz chords, split with an open-voicing technique to support the melody line.
+The pianists studying in the group learn how to read and play standards from lead sheets and fake book, using chord concept.
+They learn to create simple cocktail piano arrangements with a using open chord voicings to harmonize melodies.
+We begin by using simple jazz chords and learn how to split them into open-voicings.
 This is the first step to creating a professional cocktail piano sound.